SwapnanilDhol/ReleaseNotesKit/README.md

 ```swift
 ReleaseNotesKit.shared.setApp(with: "1548193451") //Replace with your app's ID
 ```
+Ideally, you'd like to set this once per app launch.
+Therefore, a good place to set this code would be in your App's `AppDelegate` file.

 ## Usage
 > Note: Before accessing any of `ReleaseNotesKit`’s methods, you have to initialize the shared instance with the app ID.
 Failure to do this will throw an assertion failure during DEBUG and will do nothing during PROD.